amanrai31/Tools-Tech/K8S/README.md

 - build image `docker build -t <tagname:version>`
 - Push to dockerHub
 - Now deploy app on k8s cluster using `k8s deployment` - Create `deployment object in .yaml file`
-- the yaml file has all `desired state` for your app and the app's image
+- the yaml file has all `desired state/manifest` for your app and the app's image e.g => `nginx-deployment.yaml`

 ```yaml
 apiVersion: apps/v1